miezebieze/offen/README.md

 *The easiest way to do this is by installing pygame to your system.*

+TODO
+add instruction to create a project with virtualenv mkdir; python -m venv venv; . venv/bin/activate; pip install path_to_offen_package

 example.py
 ===
 example for basic usage
+to be moved to another project or branch

 running the example
 ---